Project Management: 31 best techniques, practices, and tools

 The trick to making sure you painlessly cruise past these problems lies in anticipating the problems before they happen.

-So, aim to use your past experience to define potential problems with project stages and tasks.
+So, aim to use your experience to define potential problems with project stages and tasks.

 Then, define the solutions you’ll implement if the need arises.